top of page

 About

-I am a PhD Student and a Research Assistant here at the SPI Lab.
+I am a Trial Manager and Managing Editor here at the SPI Lab.
 I am deeply passionate about infant and perinatal mental health, especially parent-infant interaction during the first 1001 days of life.
 I am passionate about making research accessible and understandable to society, and through my articles for Inspire the Mind, I aim to achieve this.

 Overview